 Yes, a backfile purchase option is available for content published between 1907-2009.

-The purchasing libraries may retain in perpetuity all content that they had licensed prior to the cancellation.
+The purchasing libraries may retain in access to content in years in which they had a paid subscription to that content.

 - How will libraries access the collection?